Wimmics/HOWTO_Virtuoso-Docker/Advanced/Apache_configuration.md

 </VirtualHost>
 ```

-## How to access to the conductor web interface ?
+## How to access the conductor web interface?
 Create an SSH tunnel using the following command:
 `ssh -L 8890:localhost:8890 <Server domain>`
 The Conductor interface will be reachable at [http://localhost:8890/conductor](http://localhost:8890/conductor).